MarioIannotta/PullUpController/README.md

 >The desired size of the pull up controller’s view, in screen units when the device is in landscape mode.
 >The default value is ```(x: 10, y: 10, width: 300, height: UIScreen.main.bounds.height - 20)```.

-It's all possible to manually change the view controller's view position by using the method
+It's possible to change the view controller's view position by using the method
 ```pullUpControllerMoveToVisiblePoint(_ visiblePoint: CGFloat, completion: (() -> Void)?)```

 >This method will move the pull up controller's view in order to show the provided visible point.